FuelLabs/sway-libs/libs/strings/storage_string/SPECIFICATION.md

 ## Use Cases

 The StorageString library can be used anytime a string's length is unknown at compile time and must be saved in storage.
-Further methods can then be implemented to provide additional features building off of the `StorageString` struct.

 > **Note** To returned the `StorageString` from a contract you should use the `Bytes` type.
 For more information, please see the [known issues](./README.md#known-issues).